 H2 antagonists – These work in a similar way to PPIs and work by reducing the acid in your stomach.
 Cimetidine and nizatidine are often prescribed.
-Ranitidine (zantac) was very popular but was recalled due to it containing carcinogenic properties.
+Ranitidine (Zantac) was very popular but was recalled due to its containing carcinogenic properties.

 Natural ways to treat Gastritis

 These supplements are prescribed in Japan for Stomach Ulcers and I found them to be brilliant.
 Within days my stomach felt stronger.
 I would take them first thing in the morning before my breakfast and then again at bedtime.
 I took them for 3 months, and feel these were one of the main things that helped me heal from Gastritis.
 I use these ones – Doctor’s Best, PepZin GI, Zinc-L-Carnosine Complex.

 Chicken bone broth – When I have a mild Gastritis flare up I will often make a batch of bone broth.
 I tend to sip it throughout the day, and it has amazing calming properties.
 It contains Collagen and gelatine which are released from the bones as you cook them.
 These contain anti-inflammatory properties.
 Here is my step-by-step guide to making it – Chicken bone broth